zayrarepositor/astro-api-2022/README.md

 ## astro-api-2022

-👩‍🚀 It is a small project created with with vite and styled components.
+👩‍🚀 It is a small project created with Vite and Styled components.

 ## Deploy